Training Programmes

 National Response Systems Carry the Full Weight of Every Emergency

-During major incidents, the entire operational burden is placed on national emergency response systems and governance structures.
-In real-world conditions, several challenges arise simultaneously: rescue and civil-defence operations are overburdened, route blockages and infrastructure disruption delay access, communication networks fail under high system load, and real-time reach to affected populations is severely limited.
+During major incidents, rescue and civil-defence operations are overburdened, route blockages delay access, communication networks fail under high system load, and real-time reach to affected populations is severely limited.
+Untrained populations compound every one of those failures.

 The Operational Reality